 Human beings in all times and cultures have experimented with sex to achieve transpersonal states of consciousness.
 Orgasmic Yoga evolved over the last thirty years out of a network of sexual adventurers and researchers exploring the potential of erotic massage and mindful masturbation.
 The focus of these researchers was on their own inner, subjective somatic experience during arousal.
 By paying attention in the present moment to their own biological bodies, they became aware of a remarkable potential.
-Erotic trance states offered access to wisdom, creativity, aliveness and freedom not otherwise available.
+Sustained sexual arousal offered access to wisdom, creativity, aliveness and freedom not otherwise available.
 As individuals, couples, and groups realized the benefits of erotic trance, a sexual yoga emerged.

 Beginning Your Practice